 ABOUT

-Eboné was recently featured in Forbes Magazine as an "Inspiring Black Entrepreneur Changing Our World."
+Eboné was featured in Forbes Magazine as an “Inspiring Black Entrepreneur Changing Our World.”
 And that's exactly her mission: To create change and leave a stamp on this world.
 One of those stamps includes starting a student group for LGBTQ people of color while attending University of Maryland College Park.
-Eighteen years later the group is still going strong.
+Twenty years later the group is still going strong.
+In 2018, Eboné founded the Tagg Scholarship Fund—a scholarship created specifically for young, queer, women of color who can’t afford to attend school.

 2022